Non-loose torus knots: Background and preliminary observations

 Let $\eta_\pm$ be the $\pm$ basic slice in $\Tight^{min}(T^2\times[0,1];-1,0)$ and $\zeta_\pm$ be the $\pm$ basic slice in $\Tight^{min}(T^2\times[0,1];0,\infty)$.
 Then $\xi_{\pm\mp}$ is obtained by gluing the front face of $\eta_\pm$ to the back face of $\zeta_\pm$ together and removing a standard neighborhood of a Legendrian divide on the convex torus of slope $0$.
 Similarly $\xi_{\pm\pm}$ is obtained by gluing the front face of $\eta_\pm$ to the back face of $\zeta_\mp$ together and removing a standard neighborhood of a Legendrian divide on the convex torus of slope $0$. \end{lemma}

-The construction of the contact structures $\xi_{\pm\pm}$ and the annulus in the lemma follows closely the construction in \cite[Lemma~4.13]{GhigginiSchonenberger03}, where as the classification itself follows from \cite[Lemma~5.4]{GhigginiLiscaStipsicz07}.
+The construction of the contact structures $\xi_{\pm\pm}$ and the annulus in the lemma follows closely the construction in \cite[Lemma~4.13]{GhigginiSchonenberger03}, whereas the classification itself follows from \cite[Lemma~5.4]{GhigginiLiscaStipsicz07}.
 We give the proof of the lemma here, as we will need all the properties of the contact structures described in the lemma.

-\begin{remark} Notice that given a contact structure in $\Tight_0^{free}(S^1\times P;-1, \infty, 0)$ the $0$ sloped ruling curves on $T_1$ and $T_2$ will be isotopic if and only if there is a convex annulus that they bound has dividing curves running from one boundary component to the other. \end{remark}
+\begin{remark} Notice that given a contact structure in $\Tight_0^{\operatorname{free}}(S^1\times P;-1, \infty, 0)$ the $0$ sloped ruling curves on $T_1$ and $T_2$ will be isotopic if and only if there is a convex annulus that they bound that has dividing curves running from one boundary component to the other. \end{remark}

 \begin{proof} From the discussion before the lemma, it is clear that there are at most 4 contact structures, so we are left to see that the given contact structures are indeed tight and satisfy the required properties.